vicentedealencar/react-pdv/readme.md

 ### Publishing

-Use the standard `yarn publish` command to release a new version of your library.
+Use `yarn workspace react-pdv publish` command to release a new version of your library.
 This will ask you the new version to release, commit the new `package.json` version and create a tag.

 ## License